andju/know/Software/Internet/Digital gardening.md

 3. Commit & Push the `index.md` file
 4. Ensure that the GitHub workflow in your repository runs successfully (Actions tab)
 ### Configure GitHub Pages
-In your GitHub repository: Settings ➡️ Pages ➡️ Build and deployment:
+In your GitHub repository:

+- ⚙️Settings ➡️ Pages ➡️ Build and deployment:
 	- `Source`: Deploy from a branch
 	- `Branch`: `gh-pages` and  `/ (root)`
 ### Enhance your digital garden
 Congratulations: The digital garden is ready - now make it yours!
 I found the following tweaks helpful:

 - Add a `.gitignore` file (see [example](https://publish.obsidian.md/git-doc/Tips-and-Tricks#Gitignore)) to avoid adding unnecessary files to your repository.
 - Dan uses the \#publish-me tag to mark pages to be published, which mkdocs turns into a header.
 Therefore I add a property with a unique name (like `publish-page: true`) at the beginning of each page and replaced the occurrences of \#publish-me in `deploy.yml` with it.
 You can also add the property (together with other default elements) to a [template](https://help.obsidian.md/plugins/templates) (Note: The folder "Templates" is already excluded in `deploy.yml`).
+- Mkdocs plugins:
-- In order to support the Obsidian features [Wikilinks](https://help.obsidian.md/links) and [callouts](https://help.obsidian.md/callouts), add the [mkdocs-obsidian-bridge](https://pypi.org/project/mkdocs-obsidian-bridge/) package to `deploy.yml` and the respective options to `mkdocs.yml`.
+	- [mkdocs-obsidian-bridge](https://pypi.org/project/mkdocs-obsidian-bridge/): In order to support the Obsidian features [Wikilinks](https://help.obsidian.md/links) and [callouts](https://help.obsidian.md/callouts)
+	- [mkdocs-open-in-new-tab](https://pypi.org/project/mkdocs-open-in-new-tab/): Open external links in new tabs
+- Obsidian plugins:
-- The [Obsidian Git Plugin](https://github.com/Vinzent03/obsidian-git) allows you to push your updates without leaving Obsidian.
+	- [Obsidian Git Plugin](https://github.com/Vinzent03/obsidian-git): Allows you to push your updates without leaving Obsidian.

 ### Useful Links